Beads In Space

 The Beads in Space project came to fruition through bead dad Jamie Newton, a NASA contractor, whose daughter Sydney received beads during her treatment for childhood cancer.
-You can read more about Beads in Space on the NASA website.

 The beads that went into space were chosen from a nationwide contest challenging lampwork glass bead artists to design space-themed beads for the missions.
 The beads from the first mission were featured on a colorful poster given to children in hospitals across the country.

 Once the beads returned the Earth, they became part of the Beads in Space Tour, which traveled the US for two years visiting children’s hospitals and museums.
 The highlight of the tour was an exhibit showcasing the handcrafted space beads which flew 4.8 million miles at over 17,500 miles per hour aboard Atlantis and Endeavour.
 Following the tour, the exhibit landed at Challenger Space Center in Arizona for a two-year stay.

 We are honored to have several space celebrities, including legendary Apollo 11 astronaut Buzz Aldrin, and Geoffrey Notkin, star of TV’s “Meteorite Men” and president of the National Space Society who have participated in our Carry a Bead Program.